 In the central parts of Bhutan consisting of temperate and deciduous forests, the climate and weather are more seasonal as summer is warm and winter is cool and dry.

 The climate in southern Bhutan has a humid and hot subtropical which is fairly unchangeable throughout the year.
-The temperature in this zone can vary from 15 to 30 degree Celcius.
+The temperature in this zone can vary from 15 to 30 degrees Celcius.

 Far North Bhutan, the weather is much colder than in other regions during winter.
 Mountain peaks in this zone are covered in snow (forever) and when it comes to summertime, the weather is still cool due to the high altitude terrain.